 MSc Modern Middle Eastern Studies

-The MSc in Modern Middle Eastern Studies is a new twelve-month, taught master's course, offered jointly by the Faculty of Oriental Studies and the Oxford School of Global and Area Studies (OSGA).
+The MSc in Modern Middle Eastern Studies is a new twelve-month, taught master's course, offered jointly by the Faculty of Asian and Middle Eastern Studies and the Oxford School of Global and Area Studies (OSGA).

 The MSc in Modern Middle Eastern Studies offers research training for students already familiar with the Middle East region and its languages.
 The course provides a common foundation in the methods and disciplines relevant to the study of the Middle East.
 It provides intensive training in several fields of knowledge based on a combination of lectures, tutorials and essay writing allowing students to develop research and writing skills with training in appropriate theoretical and methodological approaches, through supervision of a dissertation on a subject of the student’s choice.
 The MSc teaches both qualitative and quantitative methodologies through assessed work.